Kuuuube/kanjigrid-timelapse/README.md

 3. (Optional) Edit settings in `config.ini`, `dark.css`, or `light.css`.

+4. Download [Kanjigrid Timelapse](https://github.com/Kuuuube/kanjigrid-timelapse/archive/refs/heads/master.zip) and extract the zip.

-4. Run `generate.py` and input your json file path.
+5. Run `generate.py` and input your json file path.

     If the video didn't turn out how you wanted but the image data is good, answer `y` to the `Skip image generation` prompt when running `generate.py`.